gussbaldaia/gussbaldaia/README.md

 <h1 align="center">Hi 👋, I'm Gustavo</h1>
-<h3 align="center">A newcomer tech enthusiast from Portugal exploring the paths as data analyst/data scientist.</h3>
+<h3 align="center">As a tech enthusiast from Portugal, I am embarking on the exciting journey to become a data analyst/data scientist.</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/gussbaldaia/Portfolio](https://github.com/gussbaldaia/Portfolio)